stephenhchen/stephenhchen.github.io/content/blog/NM.md

 The aim of this post is to gain intuition for understanding Newton’s method.

+One of the central ideas is that linear transformations of the decision variable space can lead to quite different gradient descent trajectories.
+That is, GD is *not* invariant to linear transformations.
+We'll see with simple quadratics, we can get convergence in just one step by picking the right transformation!
+That is, given any starting point, we arrive at the optimal solution in the next step.
+This is as good as you can hope for.

+### A simple example

+To illustrate the main ideas, we can consider a function \\(g(x) = f(Ax)\\) where \\(A \in \mathbb{R}^{m\times n}.  \\) Let's anchor our thoughts with a simple example.
+Suppose we le

+### Deriving the update rule
 We look back at how gradient descent was derived previously where we chose to approximate \\(f\\) locally around a given point \\(x_t\\) with a linear function:

 \\(